ngrief/Curated_List/Readme.md

   - In-depth analysis of Airbnb data using Pandas, NumPy, Matplotlib, and statistical libraries.

 - **[data-class-project3](https://github.com/ngrief/data-class-project-3.git)**:
-  - Utilized chart.js and leaflets to explore population and migration data.
+  - Utilized chart.js and leaflets to explore population and migration data that is converted into SQL database by MongoDB.

 ---